Diablo Immortal: Premise

-Part of the Diablo series, Immortal takes place in the series' world of Sanctuary and is set 5 years after the events of Diablo II, but prior to Diablo III.
+Part of the Diablo series, Immortal takes place in the series' world of Sanctuary and is set five years after the events of Diablo II, but prior to Diablo III.
 Players begin their adventure in the town of Wortham, which is being threatened by cultists and the undead.
 They learn from recurring Diablo character Deckard Cain that they must locate and destroy shards of the Worldstone across the world of Sanctuary in order to prevent a world-threatening disaster, masterminded by the game's initial antagonist Skarn, the "Lord of Damnation."

-This journey continues into areas including the city of Westmarch (which serves as the game's main location for trade and social activities), Ashworld Cemetery, Dark Wood, the Shassar Sea, Mount Zavain (location of the Sanctified Earth Monastery), the Frozen Tundra (populated by Barbarian tribes), and the Stormpoint prison island.
+This journey continues into areas including the city of Westmarch (which serves as the game's main location for trade and social activities), Ashwold Cemetery, Dark Wood, the Shassar Sea, Mount Zavain (location of the Sanctified Earth Monastery), the Frozen Tundra (populated by Barbarian tribes), and the Stormpoint prison island.